 HARDWARE PROPERTIES

 Hardware properties are associated with a particular subsystem of the entire spacecraft, and not the vehicle as a whole.
 For example, in addition to the effective areas defined in 5.5 for the entire spacecraft for solar radiation and aerodynamic drag calculations, area information may be exchanged for individual components of significance on the vehicle (such as a solar panel or parabolic antenna).
 Other examples include the mass flow rate (which can depend on the engines or thrusters being used for a particular maneuver), transmitter and receiver delays (which can be a function of the transponder or transceiver being used), and oscillator frequency and stability (multiple frequency standards can exist on a single spacecraft).
 Another example is antenna offsets from the center of gravity (CG) and the spin axis of the satellite.
+Use of these properties enables more complex models of solar radiation pressure and atmospheric drag to be formulated

 measurements